rakurame96/github_profile/README.md

 <p align="left"> <a href="https://twitter.com/its_me_rakuram" target="blank"><img src="https://img.shields.io/twitter/follow/its_me_rakuram?logo=twitter&style=for-the-badge" alt="its_me_rakuram" /></a> </p>

+- 🔭 Working as a Associate Architect, with good experience in AUTOSAR Diagnostics Stack (DCM)

+- 🌱 I’m currently exploring to braden my knowledge horizon to Communication Stack especially focussing on **CAN, CAN-FD, Ethernet, SOME/IP**

-- 🌱 I’m currently learning to enter the **Software Development** domain
+- 🌱 Additionally, I’m spending some free time to look deeper into the **Rust** programming language

-- 💬 Ask me about **Love to have a useful knowledge sharing discussion on Automotive embedded field**
+- 💬 Ask me about your queries related to my journey in the automotive, understanding of Diagnostics - **I'm love to share my knowledge with the others**

 - 📫 How to reach me **rakuram.e96@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1zdhGSbmmlGZt1CkIfLJVQQknKq7JZjYz/view?usp=sharing](https://drive.google.com/file/d/1zdhGSbmmlGZt1CkIfLJVQQknKq7JZjYz/view?usp=sharing)
+- 📄 To know more about my professional journey, kindly take a look at my [resume](https://drive.google.com/file/d/1OgRO8_Y-Yl9og_o884JlwazJBYvKXLEO/view?usp=drive_link)

 <h3 align="left">Connect with me:</h3>
 <p align="left">